From Inquisitorial to Adversarial: Using Legal Theory to Redesign Online Reporting Systems: Mapping the Design Space of Evidence Collection using an Adversarial Model

 One potential solution is to record ephemeral conversations.
 For example, some Discord communities use bots to log every edited or deleted message into a dedicated moderation channel~\cite{kiene2019technological}.
-However, if platforms or communities record ephemeral conversations without any constraints, it would fundamentally change the nature of these conversations and violate users’ privacy expectations~\cite{kotfila2014message}.
-Alternatively, the reporting user often chooses to locally record the conversation, which may provide sufficient authentication if they follow recommended practices for client-side authentication.
-Still, users often realize the need to record only after they’ve received abusive messages, by which point critical context may already be lost.
-In these cases, Discord moderators might simply ignore such evidence, as indicated by M4, ``\textit{If a message has the edit in tag, then that message generally will be ignored [and will not] be trusted ... [because] its content was not the original content in the message.}'' \end{samepage}
+However, if platforms or communities record ephemeral conversations without any constraints, it would fundamentally change their ephemeral nature and violate users’ privacy expectations~\cite{kotfila2014message}.
+Alternatively, the reporting user can choose to locally record the conversation, which may provide sufficient authentication if they follow recommended practices for client-side authentication.
+M3 thus encouraged users to take screenshots: ``\textit{sometimes it is a lot easier to have screenshots, because they're permanent.
+So if any messages get deleted, you will still see like the full picture.}'' Still, users may realize the need to record only after they’ve received abusive messages, by which point critical context may already be lost.
+In these cases, Discord moderators might simply ignore such evidence, as indicated by M4, ``\textit{If a message has the edited in its status, then that message generally will be ignored [and will not] be trusted ... [because] its content was not the original content in the message.}''

 To address this issue, we propose an ephemeral reporting system that enables authentication of ephemeral messages while maintaining reasonable privacy guarantees (See Figure \ref{ephemeral_reporting}).
 Specifically, the system would record a sliding window of recent conversation content, such as archived text messages, recorded voice chats, or video captures of VR interactions.
 It could be hosted by platforms or community moderators, provided its implementation follows our proposed authentication practices.
 When a user initiates a report, the system could authenticate any messages within that window.
-Since privacy expectations for ephemeral conversations vary across platforms and communities, the window size should be configurable.
-It could be defined either by time (e.g., last 30 seconds) or by the number of recent messages (e.g., last 10 messages).
+Since privacy expectations for ephemeral conversations vary across communities, the window size can be configured either by time (e.g., last 30 seconds) or by the number of recent messages (e.g., last 10 messages).